zcattacz/alasql_wiki/how-to-release.md

 #### # Verify that `npm test` does not give any errors
-    echo "For the checklist to continue npm test must be OK" && hitkey npm test || exit 1
+    echo "For the checklist to continue build+test must be OK" && hitkey npm test || exit 1
     hitkey
     br